AndyWoodOxford/aws-iac/README.md

 # aws-iac
 Refreshers for Terraform, Ansible etc.

-All the Terraform directories use an S3 remote backend (with DynamoDB managing the state locks).
+All the Terraform directories use an S3 remote backend:

-Assumptions:
-* the S3 bucket and DynamoDB table must exist (check the script for the names)
+* the S3 bucket must exist (check the script for the naming convention)
 * the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables must be defined and permit appropriate privileges

 I have used the following to statically check the code: